 Do you adore Thai food?
 Focusing on the perfect balance of flavours, Thai cuisine is more than just chillies, coriander and lime.
-The Discoveries Of learns some Thai food recipes in Phuket.
+I took an awesome Phuket cooking class during my time on the island and cannot recommend it enough.
+Here’s why.

 Cuisine goes to the heart of any country.
 Thailand’s cuisine is an amalgamation of rich flavours and pungent spices created from mouth-wateringly fresh ingredients.